Why does it matter?

-Yet many professionals who work with women survivors, aren’t educated in brain injury, and don’t have the skills or training to support them.
+Many professionals who work with women survivors, aren’t educated in brain injury, and don’t have the skills or training to support them.

-Yet symptoms of brain injury from concussion or strangulation can make it harder for an already-traumatized IPV survivor to cope.
+Yet, the varied symptoms of brain injury from concussion or strangulation can make it harder for an already-traumatized IPV survivor to cope.
 It may cause her to:

 - not listen.